lavanova/CIL_project/README.md

 sh blender.sh
 ```
 Then you can find a `out.csv` under directory `blend_result/`.
 This is the predictions on Kaggle's test set of blending classical models and neural models.
 Use `scp` to copy the `out.csv` to your own machine, and submit it to Kaggle.
 You will see ~0.97102 RMSE on private test set and ~0.96886 on public test set(result won't be exactly same, but it will be close to what I post here)
+## Evaluation for blending model
+As I have mentioned, after training all the models and running `blender.sh`, you can find a `out.csv` under directory `blend_result/`.
+It is the predictions on Kaggle's test set of blending classical models and neural models.
+Use `scp` to copy the `out.csv` to your own machine, and submit it to Kaggle.
+You will see ~0.97102 RMSE on private test set and ~0.96886 on public test set(result won't be exactly same, but it will be close to what I post here)
 ## Evaluation for single model
-You can also submit output files under directory `test/` to see performance of every single model.
+You can also submit output files under directory `test/` on Kaggle to see public score and private score of every single model.
 Next section lists one to one corresponding relationship between `output file name` and their `model name`.
 ## Output file name and model name
 After training all the models, you will find their predictions on validation set and Kaggle's test set under directories `cache`
 and `test` respectively.
 For one specific model, it's output file names under `cache` and `test` are same, for example, `cache/ALS_big` and `test/ALS_big`.